San Antonio Termite Inspection – Termite Control

 - Feed on books, papers or anything containing cellulose.

 - Favor warmer climates and actively avoid light.

 - Live in underground colonies — some containing over two million members.

 - In a larger nest, a queen and king may live for 15 years, with the queen laying up to one egg every 15 seconds for most of her life.

 Prevention is key.
 Avoid water accumulation near your home’s foundation.
 Proper attic and crawl space ventilation will reduce humidity and maintain a one-inch gap between the soil and wood portions of the building.

-Visual inspection inside the home around all doors all windows all plumbing access.
+Visual inspection inside the home around all doors, windows, and plumbing access.
 Visual Termite inspection of the water heater and AC cabinet.
 Vision inspection around water softener and any other penetration through the concrete or cracks and crevices in the foundation.
-Outside visual inspection around foundation, doors and windows.
-Paying special attention around mulch surrounding the home.
-Looking for compromised wood fascia and wooden trim damage by trees shrubs wind or rain.
-Looking at expansion joints and or cracks in crevices in the foundation around the home.
+Outside visual inspection around foundation, doors, and windows.
+Paying special attention to mulch surrounding the home.
+Looking for compromised wood fascia and wooden trim damage by trees, shrubs, wind or rain.
+Look at expansion joints and/or cracks in crevices in the foundation around the home.